canalplus/rx-player/doc/Getting_Started/Migration_From_v3/loadVideo_Options.md

   - The `index` property has been removed.
   - A new `contentProtections` property has been added, describing protections associated to the corresponding Representation.

+The `bufferType` property of its second argument also has been renamed `trackType` to align with other APIs.

 The [`representationFilter`
 documentation](../../api/Miscellaneous/plugins.md#representationfilter) has been